José Gregorio Suárez: Rise of his military career

-Political Career
+Political career

 Turning into a character of political influence, he aspired to the President of Uruguau and became a fierce enemy of Flores.
 He was accused of being the mastermind behind the Conspiracy de la Mina which was an attempt to kill Flores and Suárez was arrested at Montevideo.
-According to Colorado historian José María Fernández Saldaña, he was preparing an armed movement against Flores when on February 19, 1868, a unsuccessful attempt by the Blancos to seize power occurred resulted in the deaths of Flores and Bernardo Berro.
+According to Colorado historian José María Fernández Saldaña, he was preparing an armed movement against Flores when on February 19, 1868, an unsuccessful attempt by the Blancos to seize power occurred resulted in the deaths of Flores and Bernardo Berro.
 Although the prevailing opinion at the time was that Flores' murder was the work of the Blancos, the caudillo's family, and in particular his widow, attributed the crime to Suárez.

 In 1868 he lost the Presidency of the Republic in parliament to Lorenzo Batlle by just one vote, and on March 2 he became Minister of War and Navy.
 He refused to repress the uprising of the Colorado caudillo Francisco Caraballo, with whom he came to fraternize, but instead he fought the Revolution of the Lances against his old enemy Timoteo Aparicio, as commander of the Army of the South.
 He fought in the Battle of Paso Severino and staged a spectacular retreat when he was surrounded by enemy forces at Maldonado on December 22, 1870.
 He triumphed in the Battle of Sauce culminating in the slaughter of the prisoners, a fact denounced by his own secretary, Carlos María Ramírez, who called him "Goyo Sangre".
 Afterwards, he persecuted the revolutionaries after their defeat in the Battle of Manantiales.

 Later years and death

 He initially supported the coup of January 1875 but Lorenzo Latorre distrusted Suárez and isolated him completely, while at the same time he had his main collaborators meticulously assassinated such as Lucas Bergara, Fermín Bertrán, Felipe Fresnesdoso and others.
-He died abruptly on December 7, 1879 at his home and it was widely reported at the time that Latorre had him assassinated.
+He died abruptly on December 7, 1879, at his home and it was widely reported at the time that Latorre had him assassinated.
 Suárez was a man of strong complexion, with a wide and pockmarked face, with a large mouth and thick lips that generated his nickname "Goyo Jeta".